-They have a patty melt that is a solid choice, so I grabbed one of those and some friend and a hot apple pie.
+They have a patty melt that is a solid choice, so I grabbed one of those and some friends and a hot apple pie.
 Very basic, but good for fast food.
 Normally I share with you some fun local places but sometimes things are just about fast and easy.
 And this was one of those moments.
 Also, I think we go to chains sometimes to get a basic level of items we can expect.

 Day Two at Eilan Hotel & Spa

-I woke starving from my solo fast-food meal the night before.
-So, I broke my rule or goal of going on chain again by going to an IHOP again right across the road from the resort.
+I woke to starving from my solo fast-food meal the night before.
+So, I broke my rule or goal of going on the chain again by going to an IHOP again right across the road from the resort.
 I had seen it the night before and wanted a big breakfast.

 I like their Country Fried Steak breakfast with pancakes, eggs, and sides.
 I might have it 2 times a year or less, but I like it.
-The country gravy they use is likely from the same vendor as another national chains gravy, but that does not mean that Cracker Barrel or theirs does not taste good.
+The country gravy they use is likely from the same vendor as another national chain’s gravy, but that does not mean that Cracker Barrel or theirs does not taste good.

 After the breakfast of overweight champions everywhere (joking), I headed for Six Flags.
-I grew up close to a Bush Gardens and went there a lot as a child and even worked one summer there at 17.
+I grew up close to Bush Gardens and went there a lot as a child and even worked one summer there at 17.
 This means I like amusement parks.
 Call me an amusement park fan.